jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 used as a standard in hardware design but its specification does not define a synthesizable subset.
 Although there is a general consensus on which features can be used for synthesis, the fine details are determined by the particular EDA tooling flow used by a design team.
-Verilog is consequently used in a conservative way for specifying synthesizable designs.
+SystemVerilog is consequently used in a conservative way for specifying synthesizable designs.
 The rules and rationale given in this note outline some of the important aspects of a coding style for hardware design.
-There are many more details of Verilog's features that are relevant; the references below are a good place to find out more.
+There are many more details of SystemVerilog's features that are relevant; the references below are a good place to find out more.